On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling

 \section{Conclusion}

-In reinforcement learning, the on-policy distribution is the distribution of data under the current policy.
-In this paper, we ask whether on-policy policy gradient methods are termed on-policy because they collect data by sampling from the on-policy distribution or because they learn most efficiently when they learn from data that closely matches the on-policy data distribution.
-To answer this question, we introduce an adaptive, \textit{off-policy} sampling method for on-policy policy gradient learning that collects data such that the empirical distribution closely matches the expected on-policy data distribution.
-Our method, Proximal Robust On-policy Sampling (\PROPS{}), periodically updates the data collecting behavior policy so as to increase the probability of sampling actions that are currently under-sampled with respect to the on-policy distribution.
-Furthermore, rather than discarding collected data after every policy update, \PROPS{} permits more data efficient on-policy learning by using data collection to adjust the distribution of previously collected data to be approximately on-policy.
-We replace on-policy sampling with \PROPS{} to generate data for the widely-used \PPO{} algorithm and empirically demonstrate that \PROPS{} produces data that more closely matches the expected on-policy distribution and yields more data efficient learning compared to on-policy sampling.
+In this work, we ask if adaptive, \textit{off-policy} action sampling can produce data that more closely matches the expected on-policy data distribution and improve the data efficiency of on-policy policy gradient methods.
+To answer this question, we introduce Proximal Robust On-policy Sampling (PROPS), a method that periodically updates a data collection behavior policy to increase the probability of sampling actions that are currently under-sampled with respect to the on-policy distribution.
+Furthermore, rather than discarding collected data after every policy update, PROPS permits more data-efficient on-policy learning by using data collection to adjust the distribution of previously collected data to be approximately on-policy.
+We replace on-policy sampling with PROPS to collect data for the popular PPO algorithm and empirically demonstrate that PROPS produces data that more closely matches the expected on-policy distribution and yields more data-efficient learning compared to on-policy sampling.